 As you configure your sales KPI dashboards, be sure to consider a few main principles.
 Since dashboards are meant to help you quickly view and analyze aspects of your sales performance, following these principles can help you stay organized and focus on the information you need.

 Here are three best practices and principles of sales KPI dashboards:

-Sales dashboard metrics are only helpful if you are intentional about what you want to measure.
+Sales dashboards are only helpful if you are intentional about what you want to measure.
 Start by considering the KPIs that will help you accomplish your specific sales goals, and filter out everything else.
-Most people do well when they have three to five goals to measure at most, and you should reflect this focus in your sales dashboards order to be effective at driving performance.
+Most people do well when they have three to five goals to measure at most, and you should reflect this focus in your sales dashboards in order to be effective at driving top performance.

-Since dashboards are designed to provide a quick look at important information, focus on displaying only what you need to take action.
-When overwhelmed with too much information, people tend to tune out everything.
-Turn off extra widgets, and don’t be afraid to create separate dashboards or other reports to measure different KPIs in order to keep things simple.
+Since dashboards are designed to provide a quick look at important information, focus on displaying only things that you need to take action on.
+When you’re overwhelmed with too much information, people tend to tune out everything.
+Turn off extra widgets, and don’t be afraid to create separate dashboards to measure different KPIs to help keep things simple.

 3. Make Your Dashboard Your Homepage

 Sales dashboards are a valuable way to quickly evaluate different areas of your sales organization.
 They help you measure performance and monitor activities that lead to more won sales opportunities.
-Since most CRM software includes the ability to configure or customize dashboards that fit your sales process, they are a great way to make sense of the data related to your customers, leads, and deals.
+Since most CRM tools include the ability to configure or customize dashboards that fit your sales process, they are a great way to make sense of the data that impacts your customers, leads, and deals.